Mangal Shobhajatra: Celebrations

 Every year, thousands of people take part in the procession that features gigantic replicas of birds, fish, animals, folk tale and other motifs.
 The rally symbolizes unity, peace, and the driving away of evil to allow progress of country and humanity.
+Sociopolitical symbols may also feature in the Shobhajatra, such as former prime minister Sheikh Hasina's demonic motif in 2025, watermelon motif as Palestine solidarity symbol, and signs protesting 2026 Iran war.
+2025 Shobhajatra included 18-decorated police horse, reflecting the Sultanate and the Mughal heritage.
+28 ethnic minorities in Bangladesh also joined for the first time in 2025.
 It is considered as an expression of the secular identity of all the Bangladeshi people, uniting the country irrespective of class, age, religious faith, ethnicity or gender.

-2025 Ananda Shobhajatra included many motifs related to the July Revolution, among them most important was the "Face of Fascism", a large demonic motif of the face of ousted Prime Minister Sheikh Hasina.
-Also, a motif of a slice of watermelon was included keeping solidarity with Palestine symbol.
-The Shobhajatra was led by 18-decorated police horse reflecting the Sultanate and the Mughal heritage.
-Apart from Bengalis, 28 ethnic groups of Bangladesh also joined the 2025 Shobhajatra for first time.